 The conflict culminated in nearby Aiken, where Kilpatrick was defeated by Wheeler and his men, giving the Confederacy a minor victory.
 The community rebuilt after the Civil War, repairing homes and establishing businesses and churches, such as Montmorenci Baptist Church (seen below), which was founded in 1870.

-Montemorenci may be small in population, but it is big in beauty, featuring expansive landscapes of beautiful countryside.
+Montemorenci may be small in population, but it is big in beauty, featuring expansive rural landscapes.
 Some of the historic homes that were witnesses to the Battle of Aiken now serve as inns, affording guests the opportunity to experience a bit of local history.
 Because the community is so close to Aiken – “The Horse Capital of the South” – some of these grand inns even include horse boarding and pasture grazing for equine family members.
 How’s that for an amenity?

 Address: Charleston Highway, Montmorenci, SC 29839